-- From Feb.
-10 - Mar.
-2, 2014, UofL residents were able to reduce energy consumption by 2.9% overall!
+- In 2014, UofL residents were able to reduce energy consumption by 2.9% overall!
 Residents saved 8003 kWh of electricity, worth about $400.
 This equates to keeping 5.5 metric tons (12,161 pounds) of carbon dioxide pollution out of the atmosphere.
 That's equivalent to annual emissions from: driving 13,134 miles, switching 144 incandescent bulbs to CFLs, or half of the average home’s energy use!

-- Prizes were awarded to the UofL residence hall which reduced the most!
-Threlkeld Hall led the way with an 8.7% reduction, earning the Grand Prize: a Skate Party at Skate World on March 5th and a Green Renovation project chosen by the residents for their hall (thanks to a $5000 donation from Louisville's newest student housing project, The Grove)!
+Prizes were awarded to the UofL residence hall which reduced the most!
+Threlkeld Hall led the way with an 8.7% reduction, earning the Grand Prize: a Skate Party at Skate World on March 5th and a Green Renovation project chosen by the residents for their hall!
+The sustainable improvements included:

-- Residents are encouraged to make a personal commitment to reduce and keep track of your hall's progress with UofL's Building Dashboard online portal!
+- Residents were encouraged to make a personal commitment to reduce and keep track of their hall's progress with UofL's Building Dashboard online portal!